-It could be about a big mistake you’ve made at work or a break-up, but when something bad or upsetting happens, do you try to forget about it by forcefully shooing that thought away?
+It could be about a big mistake you’ve made at work or a break-up.
+Whatever the case may be, when something bad or upsetting happens, do you try to forget about it by forcefully shooing that thought away?
 Of course, forgetting and blocking out the thought helps relieve stress.
-Unfortunately, the human brain is not quite so simple where we can just wipe things off our memory.
+Unfortunately, the human brain is not quite so simple that we can just wipe things off our memory.

 “Not Thinking” causes Counterproductive ThoughtsStudies have shown that the harder people try to “forget” or “avoid thinking” about something, the more it sticks to the mind.
 This makes it more difficult to suppress our thoughts.
 This is called the paradoxical effect of thought suppression.
 One could also categorize it as “counterproductive thoughts“.

 For example, when people who quit smoking constantly focus on the idea, “don’t think about smoking,” their minds will actually fill with thoughts of smoking.
 Every visit to a corner store, they’ll be checking the cigarette shelf or unintentionally staring at others who are smoking.
 In another scenario, when someone asks us to keep a secret, we end up thinking about it all day and night, racked with the temptation of telling a friend.
 In these ways, counterproductive thoughts can be detrimental to our process of healing and self-improvement.
 We can fall into a self-loathing trap by thinking about the things we shouldn’t and conclude that we’re weak-willed.
 However, it all comes down to the mechanism of our thought processing than about will.

 How to Better Deal with Counterproductive Thoughts

 The more we try not to think, the more we end up thinking.
 We become overwhelmed by things we don’t want to think about, stressing our hearts away.
 What can we do to break this negative cycle?
 Here are a few ways to naturally avoid unwanted thoughts.

 1. Weaken the Need to Forcefully Shut Down